Your Path to a Career in Advanced Manufacturing

 Advanced Manufacturing invents and creates the products that we use daily.
 American companies are reinvesting in manufacturing jobs, resulting in 60,000 jobs added back into the U.S. economy in 2014 with more jobs projected to return in the future.
 Despite this industry growth, The National Association of Manufacturers reports that a significant business challenge is finding and retaining qualified workers.

 Be a Part of a Growing Industry

-Community College of Philadelphia is offering three technical skills training programs that will prepare you for a career in advanced manufacturing and an opportunity to earn a rewarding salary: Welding, Precision Machining (CNC) and Electro-mechanical/Mechatronics Technology.
-Classes will be offered during the evening, Monday through Thursday, or during the day on Saturday.
+Community College of Philadelphia is offering technical skills training programs that will prepare you for a career in advanced manufacturing and an opportunity to earn a rewarding salary: Welding, Precision Machining (CNC), Electro-mechanical/Mechatronics Technology, and Gas Distribution Pipeline Mechanic.

 Program Hours: 300 | Cost: $6,000

 You will learn welding fundamentals that prepare you for entry–level employment in this comprehensive training program that covers:

 When you successfully complete the program, you will be prepared to take industry-recognized certifications that are respected by employers.